ReneNulschDE/mbapi2020/README.md

   Stop the auxiliary heating of a car defined by a vin.

 - battery_max_soc_configure:
   Configure the maximum value for the state of charge of the HV battery of a car defined by a vin.
+If no charge program is given, the program the car is currently running is configured.

+- charge_coupler_stop:
+  Stop the running charging session and release the charge coupler of a car defined by a vin.
+PIN required.

 - doors_unlock:
   Unlock a car defined by a vin.
 PIN required.